 Hidden behind this large annual variability are longer-time-period variations of weaker amplitude, making them more difficult to detect and confirm.
 One is a natural 40-year cycle in Atlantic hurricane power (based on wind-speed cubed accumulated over the lifetime of all Atlantic hurricanes).
 This power was relatively high during the 1950s and 1960s, and was weaker during the 1970s, 1980s, and early 1990s.
-Since the late 1990s and 2000s the hurricane power has increased again.
+Since the late 1990s and 2000s, hurricane power has increased again.

-Another is the El Niño/La Niña, which is an irregular 3 to 5 year cycle.
+El Niño/La Niña, an irregular 3 to 5 year cycle (see the Natural Climate Processes chapter), also causes long time-scale variations in hurricane activity.
 During El Niño, there is a tendency for reduced tropical cyclone activity, and some displacement of these storms closer to the equator.
 The reason is that stronger west winds aloft during El Niño cause stronger wind shear across the troposphere, thereby inhibiting tropical cyclogenesis.
 Conversely, tropical cyclone activity is enhanced during La Niña.